Blind Audio Bandwidth Extension: A Diffusion-Based Zero-Shot Approach: Introduction

-Recent works approach this and similar problems with generative models engineered for the specific task \cite{moliner2022behm, han2022nu, sahak2023denoising}.
+Various works have addressed the aforementioned challenges by using generative models specifically tailored for the task at hand, such as autoregressive models \cite{gupta2019speech, schmidt2021blind}, Generative Adversarial Networks \cite{moliner2022behm}, or diffusion models \cite{han2022nu}.
 In these methods, the degradations are directly incorporated as data augmentation during training, and the model is expected to implicitly retrieve the degradation model from the input observations and generate a coherent signal in accordance with that.
 The success of these approaches relies on the design of the training data pipeline, which requires applying a well-engineered set of data augmentations.
 In the case of audio bandwidth extension, this may represent utilizing different kinds of lowpass filters and randomizing their parameters \cite{sulun2020filter, liu2021voicefixer, andreev2022hifi++, lemercier2022analysing} as well as corrupting the input data with noise \cite{moliner2022behm}.
 The result must be a robust model that is able to generalize to real-world scenarios.
 Despite the engineering effort that this approach represents, the applicability of a trained model is still limited to the cases considered during training and the models underperform when they encounter an out-of-distribution degradation, regardless of its underlying difficulty.
 In addition, we argue that relying upon problem-specialized models is impractical from a computational viewpoint, as training large-scale generative models requires a vast amount of computing, which does not pay off for all tasks.